JNCC-recognised MMO training course

 A laptop/ PC (a phone screen is not suitable for viewing the presentation or completing exercises) with a good, reliable internet connection.
 You will also need Microsoft Word and/or Excel.

-The JNCC-recognised MMO course is a requirement for personnel who will be acting as Marine Mammal Observers (MMOs) or Passive Acoustic Monitoring (PAM) operators in UK waters (PAM operators will also need to have some form of PAM training), although anyone with an interest in the JNCC guidelines can do the course.
+The JNCC-recognised MMO course is a requirement for personnel who will be acting as Marine Mammal Observers (MMOs) or Passive Acoustic Monitoring (PAM) operators in UK waters (PAM operators will also need to have some form of PAM training), although anyone with an interest in the JNCC guidelines or working as an MMO can do the course.
 There are no prerequisites for attending the MMO course, but delegates with some prior marine mammal experience or other environmental/scientific/seagoing experience are most likely to be successful in obtaining work as an MMO.
 Delegates with enthusiasm but without a relevant background who wish to work as MMOs should seek to gain some experience after the course; there are many marine mammal projects that welcome volunteers.
 Those in managerial positions in the offshore industries may benefit from attending the course to learn about the mitigation requirements that may apply to their projects.

 The course is presented in English, so delegates should have sufficient understanding of the English language to follow the presentation and complete the practice examples.